 Changing Page Size: The Gear icon to the right of the active page tab allows you to edit the properties of an existing page.
 When you press the Configure button, the Construction Page Options box will come up.
 This box will display the current settings.
 You can change the page name, page size, orientation, grid options or margins.
 Press the Save button when you are done.

-Adding New Pages: To create a new page, click the New Page button located at the top of the virtual paper.
+Adding New Pages: To create a new page, click the New Page button located at the bottom of the virtual paper.
 Clicking the New Page button will bring up the Construction Page Options box.

 You give the page a name and select the page size from the drop-down.
 To create a custom page size or margins, select Custom from the Page Size drop down menu, then type in the Width and Height.

 Set the page orientation and check Grid Options to print the construction grid on the page.
 Press the Save button when you are done.